ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ```

 The _thread factory_ allows you to create virtual threads by specifying a _Runnable_ task to the instance of the _ThreadFactory_ interface.
-The parameters of virtual threads are determined by the current state of the еркуфв builder from which this factor is created.
+The parameters of virtual threads are determined by the current state of the thread builder from which this factor is created.
 (Note that the thread factory is thread-safe and the thread builder is not).

 ```